Quarkal-AI/simpliml/README.md

 ## 🤝 Contributing

 We welcome contributions from the community!
-If you're interested in contributing to SimpliML, please read our [Contributing Guide](CONTRIBUTING.md) to get started.
+If you want to contribute to SimpliML, please read our [Contributing Guide](CONTRIBUTING.md) to get started.

 ## 📄 License